g-lalevee/Apigee-Simple-buildkite-Pipeline/README.md

       > Note: this script was created and tested on MacOS.

     - For Apigee X/hybrid, copy your Service Account key file to **hooks** folder.
-    - For Apigee Edge, add your Apigee replace Apigee UserName and Password values by your own, in the script.
+    - For Apigee Edge, replace Apigee UserName and Password values by your own, in the script.

+    > Note: To authenticate to Apigee X:hybrid, you can also use GCP [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation).
+    > Buildkite providesplugins to integrate reading and exposing secrets to your build steps using secrets storage services, including Workload Identity Federation.
+See [Buildkite  Workload Identity Federation repository](https://github.com/buildkite-plugins/gcp-workload-identity-federation-buildkite-plugin).

   ## Run the pipeline